All you needed to know about Tostones (Dominican Twice-Fried Plantains), one of our favorite side dishes. Enjoy these crispy delights!

 - 1 tbsp salt, (or more, to taste)

 - 1 clove garlic

 - Peeling: Peel the plantains (see how to) and cut into 1 inch [2.5 cm] thick slices.

-- Serve: Best served freshly-fried as a side dish, but if you want to try it as an appetizer, we give the choice of serving with a dip (see below).
+- Serve: Sprinkle with salt to taste and serve immediately.
+Best served freshly-fried as a side dish, but if you want to try it as an appetizer, we give the choice of serving with a dip (see below).